Blog

 Together, these principles do not just harden your perimeter, they eliminate the concept of a perimeter altogether.
 Every layer of your architecture becomes a checkpoint.
 Every identity becomes a policy enforcement point.

-The Cost of Delayed Zero Trust Implementation
+The Five Pillars of Zero Trust Architecture for Enterprises

 The 2024 Verizon Data Breach Investigations Report found that 68% of breaches involved a non-malicious human element, someone clicking a phishing link, misconfiguring a cloud bucket, or using a compromised credential.
 These are not exotic attacks requiring nation-state resources.
 These are everyday failures that a well-implemented Zero Trust framework would contain.